-Susannah is a psychologist who enjoys working with young people, adults and families who are experiencing a range of psychological difficulties.
+Susannah is a clinical psychologist who enjoys working with young people, adults and families who are experiencing a range of psychological difficulties.
 She is interested in helping individuals to improve their wellbeing and develop adaptive coping skills.
 Her approach is collaborative, supportive, adapted to individual needs and integrates evidence-based approaches.

 Susannah conducts assessments and treatments for anxiety, depression, interpersonal issues, self harm, substance use and eating disorders.
 She is skilled in the application of Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Family Systems and Maudsley Family Based Therapy, and has a particular focus on managing difficult emotions and regulating distress in order to move toward connection, coping and change.